 Treatment with LIBTAYO happens once every 3 weeks

 Infusion reactions may happen while you are receiving the drug.
-Infusion reactions can sometimes be severe.
-Signs of these problems may include chills or shaking, itching or rash, flushing, shortness of breath or wheezing, dizziness, feeling of passing out, fever, back or neck pain, and facial swelling.
+Infusion reactions can sometimes be severe and life-threatening.
+Signs of these problems may include nausea, chills or shaking, itching or rash, flushing, shortness of breath or wheezing, dizziness, fever, feeling of passing out, back or neck pain, and facial swelling.
 Tell your doctor right away if you start to experience any of these symptoms

 Your healthcare provider will decide how many treatments you will need